deta/space-docs/src/content/docs/publish/releasing.md

 An **unlisted release**  is only accessible via a link Deta gives you when you release your app.
 Anyone you share the link with will be able to install this Release, but this link is not publicly discoverable.

-A **listed release** is publicly discoverable from Deta Discovery’s homepage.
+A **listed release** is publicly discoverable from Deta Discovery's homepage.
 Anyone who enters Discovery can find and install a listed application.

 ## Releasing from the CLI